InsightDI-workshops/CodeToCloud-Student/Challenges/Prerequisites/Readme.md

-# Prerequisites for the Code To Cloud Workshop
+# Prerequisites for the Code To Cloud Capstone

-This workshop is targeted for students in a instructor-led training.
-To make it challenging for the students, the workshop contains challenges that can also be done individually.
+This workshop is desinged to allow students to gain hands on experience working within the Cloud/DevOps field.
 To make sure students do not get stuck, there are scripts available with instructions to "automatically" fix a challenge, so students can continue.
 The workshop also contains extensive Step-By-Step videos and written instructions.
 There are also videos that explain the concepts that are used in the exercises.

 # Video
 If you rather watch a video with step by step instructions, you can do that here